natacha-beck/cbrain-wiki/programmer-guides/cbrain-task/New-Task-Tutorial.md

     end
 ```

-A proper implementation for a real task would, of course, compare the version strings based on
+A proper implementation for a real task would, of course, compare
-the conventions used by the tool developer (e.g. "1.2.3", "A123", or "17.4-gamma").
+the version strings based on the conventions used by the tool's
+developer (e.g. "1.2.3", "A123", or "17.4-gamma").

 <a name="views" />